trowski/fiber-rfc/rfc.md

 #### Why add this to PHP core?

-Putting this capability directly in PHP core makes it widely available on any host providing PHP.
+Adding this capability directly in PHP core makes it widely available on any host providing PHP.
 Often users are not able to determine what extensions may be available in a particular hosting environment, are unsure of how to install extensions, or do not want to install 3rd-party extensions.
 Adding this feature directly to PHP core makes allows it to be used by a wide variety of library authors without concerns of portability.

-Further, the extension currently forbids suspending in shutdown functions and destructors executed during shutdown.
-However, there is no technical reason for this other than the hooks provided by PHP for extensions.
-Adding the fibers to PHP core would allow the engine to finish executing fiber schedulers after registered shutdown functions are invoked.
+Futher, the extension currently uses the observer API to determine when fiber schedulers are run to completion, however the timing is not ideal, as it occurs *before* shutdown functions and destructors are executed.
+Adding the fibers to PHP core would allow the engine to finish executing fiber schedulers *after* registered shutdown functions are invoked.

 #### Why not add an event loop and async/await API to core?